-In light of these material weaknesses, we performed additional analyses and procedures in order to conclude that our consolidated financial statements as of and for the year ended December 31, 2018 and 2017 included in this Annual Report on Form 10-K were fairly stated in accordance with GAAP.
-Accordingly, management believes that despite our material weaknesses, our financial statements for the years ended December 31, 2018 and 2017 are fairly stated, in all material respects, in accordance with GAAP.
+In light of these material weaknesses, we performed additional analyses and procedures in order to conclude that our consolidated financial statements as of and for the years ended December 31, 2019 and 2018 included in this Annual Report on Form 10-K were fairly stated in accordance with U.S. GAAP.
+Notwithstanding the identified material weaknesses, our management has concluded that the audited financial statements included in this Annual Report on Form 10K for the years ended December 31, 2019 and 2018 fairly state, in all material respects, our financial position, results of operations, cash flows, and changes in stockholders' equity as of and for the periods presented in accordance with U.S. GAAP.